-Whilst the resolutions have helped the international community highlight sexual violence in conflict, they have been relatively silent on other issues and identities.
+Whilst the Resolutions have helped the international community highlight sexual violence in conflict, they have been relatively silent on other issues and identities.
 For example, the Resolutions have said little about reproductive rights, with Resolution 2106 (passed in 2013) and Resolution 2122 (passed in 2013) being the only ones to contain an explicit reference to reproductive rights (Thomson and Pierson, 2018).
 Importantly, they are framed in the language of “health” rather than rights, with no greater specificity as to what this might actually refer to in terms of service provision.
 The Resolutions may also be described as heteronormative, with little recognition that LGBTQI individuals face particular homophobic and transphobic violence in conflicted societies.
 There has been some recognition, although not formally within the Resolutions themselves.
 At the Security Council debate marking 15 years of WPS, the NGO Working Group on WPS did make explicit reference to sexual and gender based violence against LGBTQI individuals in Iraq (Hagen, 2016).

 Laura Shepherd has pointed to the fact that political participation has often been equated with political agency implying that agency is profoundly linked to the achievement of change (Shepherd, 2011).
-Therefore, although the resolution recognises ‘women’s important role’ and urges the inclusion and consultation of women, it is assumed that increased parliamentary representation of women will transform the political environment.
+Therefore, although the WPS agenda recognises ‘women’s important role’ and urges the inclusion and consultation of women, it is assumed that increased parliamentary representation of women will transform the political environment.
 Such an assumption needs to be more closely examined for the women that it includes – the burden on women is that as political actors they are assumed to always have a positive role.
 In addition, we need to go beyond descriptive representation to ensure that the substantive issues which affect women’s lives are included within peace-building programmes and initiatives.

 It is clear that Resolution 1325 has an important part to play in highlighting and promoting the role that women play in societies transitioning from violent conflict and developing new international norms on gendered conflict resolution.
 However, how the Resolution is interpreted through its application in particular societal contexts will have important consequences for which women get included, which issues get prioritised and the subsequent impact on gender roles and agency in those societies.
 A conservative or narrow reading of the Resolution may simply result in the entrenchment of conservative or regressive power relations and conflict management rather than transformation.
 Consequently, it is of vital importance that in its implementation the WPS agenda is not simply translated into policy but interrogated contextually to ensure the inclusion of both mainstream and marginalised gendered perspectives.